joshua19881228/my_blogs/Computer_Vision/my_jumble_of_computer_vision.md

 * [Mushreco](http://mushreco.ml/en/)
 	Make a photo of a mushroom and see which species it is.
 Determine over 200 different species.
 * [Neural Enhance](https://github.com/alexjc/neural-enhance#3-background--research)
     The neural network is hallucinating details based on its training from example images.
 It's not reconstructing your photo exactly as it would have been if it was HD.
-That's only possible in Hollywood �?but using deep learning as "Creative AI" works and it is just as cool!
+That's only possible in Hollywood — but using deep learning as "Creative AI" works and it is just as cool!
 * [CNN Models by CVGJ](https://github.com/cvjena/cnn-models)
     This repository contains convolutional neural network (CNN) models trained on ImageNet by Marcel Simon at the Computer Vision Group Jena (CVGJ) using the Caffe framework.
 Each model is in a separate subfolder and contains everything needed to reproduce the results.
 This repository focuses currently contains the batch-normalization-variants of AlexNet and VGG19 as well as the training code for Residual Networks (Resnet).
 * [YOLO2](http://pjreddie.com/darknet/yolo/)